freegeek-pdx/mkuser/README.md

 > If not being able to use the `login` and `su` commands is not an issue, and you want to use a longer password, you can just set a temporary password when creating a user with `mkuser` and then change the password to something 512 bytes or longer manually using `dscl . -passwd`.<br/>
 > If you manually set a password 512 bytes or longer, you will be able to login via login window as well as authenticate graphical prompts, such as unlocking "System Preferences" panes if the user in an admin.<br/>
 > For fun, I tested logging in via login window with passwords up to 10,000 bytes (typed via an Arduino) and unlocking "System Preferences" panes with passwords up to 150,000 bytes (copy-and-pasted).<br/>
-> Longer passwords took overly long for the Arduino to type or macOS to paste.
+> Longer passwords took overly long for the Arduino to type or macOS to paste.<br/>
+> But, that longer password testing was done with non-Secure Token accounts.<br/>
+> When an account has a Secure Token, there are other limitations described in the *SECURE TOKEN ADMIN 1022 BYTE PASSWORD LENGTH LIMIT NOTES* in the help information for the `--secure-token-admin-password` option below.
 >
 > **PASSWORDS IN PACKAGE NOTES:**<br/>
 > When outputting a user creation package (with the `--package` option), only the default password content requirements are checked since the password content policy may be different on the target system.<br/>